 All together 5,300 employees were terminated.
 That represents only about 1% of Wells Fargo’s workforce, but is a significant number none the less.

 The big question is: “If Wells Fargo did this, what about others in the industry?”
 The Consumer Financial Protection Bureau (CFPB) has a database showing more than 30,000 complaints on the issue of “account opening, closing or management.”

 The complaints may or may not involve illegal account creation and just because there is a complaint against a bank does not mean the bank did anything wrong.
-In the CFPB database, Bank of America (NYSE:BACD), has the highest number of complaints.
-Wells Fargo is next followed by JPMorgan Chase (NYSE:JPMC) and Citi (NYSE:CD).
+In the CFPB database, Bank of America (NYSE:BACC), has the highest number of complaints.
+Wells Fargo is next followed by JPMorgan Chase (NYSE:JPMC) and Citi (NYSE:CC).

 Why This Matters